 Imprimir Ver referencias Citación Disclaimer: These citations have been automatically generated based on the information we have and it may not be 100% accurate.
 Please consult the latest official manual style if you have any questions regarding the format accuracy.
-AMA Citation Leet D, Agarwal A. Leet D, Agarwal A Leet, Donna, and Arnav Agarwal.
-"Polatuzumab Vedotin in Relapsed or Refractory Diffuse Large B-Cell Lymphoma."
+AMA Citation Leet D, Agarwal A. Leet D, & Agarwal A Leet, Donna, and Arnav Agarwal.
+Polatuzumab Vedotin in Relapsed or Refractory Diffuse Large B-Cell Lymphoma.
 2 Minute Medicine, 25 noviembre 2019.
-McGraw-Hill, New York, NY, 2019.
-AccessMedicina. http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=508615§ionid=232986123 MLA Citation Leet D, Agarwal A. Leet D, Agarwal A Leet, Donna, and Arnav Agarwal..
+McGraw-Hill, 2019.
+AccessMedicina. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=508615§ionid=232986123APA Citation Leet D, Agarwal A. Leet D, & Agarwal A Leet, Donna, and Arnav Agarwal.
+(2019).
+Polatuzumab vedotin in relapsed or refractory diffuse large b-cell lymphoma.
+(2019).
+2 minute medicine.
+McGraw-Hill. https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=508615§ionid=232986123.MLA Citation Leet D, Agarwal A. Leet D, & Agarwal A Leet, Donna, and Arnav Agarwal.
 "Polatuzumab Vedotin in Relapsed or Refractory Diffuse Large B-Cell Lymphoma."
-2 Minute Medicine McGraw-Hill, 2019, http://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=508615§ionid=232986123.
+2 Minute Medicine McGraw-Hill, 2019, https://accessmedicina.mhmedical.com/updatesContent.aspx?gbosid=508615§ionid=232986123.
 Descargar archivo de la citación: RIS (Zotero) EndNote BibTex Medlars ProCite RefWorks Reference Manager Mendeley © Copyright Clip Capítulo completo Sólo figuras Sólo cuadros Solo Videos Supplementary Content Arriba Polatuzumab Vedotin in Relapsed or Refractory Diffuse Large B-Cell Lymphoma by Donna Leet, Arnav Agarwal Listen +Originally published by 2 Minute Medicine® (view original article).
 Reused on AccessMedicine with permission. +1.
 Polatuzumab vedotin in combination with bendamustine and rituximab yielded higher complete response rates than bendamustine and rituximab alone. +Evidence Rating Level: 1 (Excellent) +Diffuse large B-cell lymphoma (DLBCL) is often curable, but a portion of patients are refractory to, or relapse after, treatment with the current standard of care (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone chemoimmunotherapy).
 Some of these relapsed/refractory (R/R) patients are cured with autologous stem-cell transplantation (ASCT), but few options exist for patients who are ineligible for ASCT.
 Polatuzumab vedotin, a CD79b-targeted antibody conjugate delivering monomethyl auristatin E, a microtubule inhibitor, has demonstrated encouraging activity in this setting, thus there is impetus to combine it with CD20-targeted agents such as obinutuzumab and rituximab.
 These combinations were tested in the present phase Ib/II study.
 In the phase Ib study, the safety and efficacy of polatuzumab vedotin with bendamustine and obinutuzumab (pola-BG) and polatuzumab vedotin with bendamustine and rituximab (pola-BR) was evaluated in 6 and 6 patients with R/R DLBCL who are inelibible for ASCT, respectively.
 In the randomized, controlled phase II portion, an expansion cohort evaluating pola-BG (21 patients) and a randomly assigned cohort (80 patients; 40 per treatment arm) comparing pola-BR with BR alone, were studied to determine the complete response (CR) rate of pola-BR versus BR as measured by PET-CT.
 Researchers found that the phase Ib/II pola-BG cohort (n = 27) had a CR rate of 29.6% and a median OS of 10.8 months (median follow-up, 27.0 months).
 In the randomized cohort (pola-BR and BR groups), pola-BR patients had a significantly higher CR rate (40.0% vs. 17.5%, p=0.026) and longer progression-free survival (median 9.5 vs. 3.7 months, HR 0.36, 95% CI 0.21 to 0.63, p=0.001) and overall survival (median 12.4 vs. 4.7 months, HR 0.42, 95% CI 0.24 to 0.75, p=0.002; median follow-up, 22.3 months) than BR patients.
 Overall, the small number of patients in the pola-BG cohort made estimation of the true CR rate difficult, but there was no indication of benefit of obinutuzumab over rituximab in this setting.
 Pola-BR patients had higher rates of grade 3-4 neutropenia (46.2% vs. 33.3%), anemia (28.2% vs. 17.9%), and thrombocytopenia (41% vs. 23.1%), but similar grade 3-4 infections (23.1% vs. 20.5%), as compared with the BR group.
 Pola-BG had a tolerable safety profile.
 In summary, this study supports a role for polatuzumab vedotin in combination with BR, but larger studies are required to validate the clinical efficacy of this therapeutic approach. +Click to read the study in Journal of Clinical Oncology +©2019 2 Minute Medicine, Inc. All rights reserved.
 No works may be reproduced without expressed written consent from 2 Minute Medicine, Inc. Inquire about licensing here.
 No article should be construed as medical advice and is not intended as such by the authors or by 2 Minute Medicine, Inc.